Double Delight Hat-trick Heaven (DDHH) is an excellent offer with big profit potential.

 For example, a winning first goalscorer bet at 2/1:

 - First goalscorer pays out at 2/1

 - The payout for 2nd goal is 4/1

 - Payout for 3rd goal is 6/1

-Whilst this offer has an excellent long-term profit potential, there will be a few pounds of qualifying losses until DDHH triggers.
-Therefore, you must have patience and a long-term mindset.
+This offer has excellent long-term profit potential.
+But there will be qualifying losses until DDHH triggers.
+So, you need patience and a long-term mindset.

 Now let’s look at some possible outcomes:

 - Your player does not score first Â£3 qualifying loss, which includes Â£2.50 loss and Â£0.50 Smarkets commission on your winning lay bet.